Genesis II (film)

 Genesis II is a 1973 American made-for-television science fiction film created and produced by Gene Roddenberry and directed by John Llewellyn Moxey.
-The film, which opens with the line, "My name is Dylan Hunt.
-My story begins the day on which I died", is the story of a 20th-century man thrown forward in time, to a post-apocalyptic future, by an accident in suspended animation.
-The film stars Alex Cord, Mariette Hartley, Ted Cassidy, Percy Rodrigues, Harvey Jason, Titos Vandis, Bill Striglos, Lynne Marta, Harry Raybould, and Majel Barrett.
+The film, which opens with the line "My name is Dylan Hunt.
+My story begins the day on which I died.", is the story of a 20th-century man thrown forward in time, to a post-apocalyptic future, by an accident in suspended animation.
+The film stars Alex Cord, Mariette Hartley, Ted Cassidy, Percy Rodrigues, Harvey Jason, Titos Vandis, Bill Striglos, Lynne Marta, Harry Raybould and Majel Barrett.

-Plot
+Plot summary

 In 1979, NASA scientist Dylan Hunt is working on "Project Ganymede", a suspended animation system for astronauts on long-duration spaceflights.
 As chief of the project he volunteers for the first multi-day test.
 He places himself in chemically induced hibernation deep inside Carlsbad Caverns; while there, his laboratory is buried in an earthquake.
 The monitoring equipment is damaged and fails to wake him at the intended end of the test.
 He awakens instead in 2133, emerging into a chaotic post-apocalyptic world.
 An event called "the Great Conflict" — a third and final World War — destroyed the civilization of Hunt's time.
 Various new civilizations have emerged in a struggle for control of available resources.
 Those with the greatest military might and the will to use it have the greatest advantage.

 Hunt is accidentally found and rescued by an organization calling themselves "PAX" (the Latin word for "peace").
 PAX members are the descendants of the NASA personnel who worked and lived at the Carlsbad installation in Dylan's time.
 They are explorers and scientists who preserve what little information and technology survived from before the conflict, and who seek to learn and acquire more in an effort to build a new civilization.
 Members of PAX find Hunt still sealed in the hibernation chamber.
 They revive him and are thrilled to meet a survivor from before the conflict.

 An elaborate "subshuttle" subterranean rapid transit system was constructed during the 1970s, due to the vulnerability of air transportation to attack.
-The subshuttles utilize a magnetic levitation rail system, and operate inside vactrain tunnels and travel at hundreds of miles per hour.
+The subshuttles use a magnetic levitation rail system, and operate inside vactrain tunnels and travel at hundreds of miles per hour.
 The tunnel network is comprehensive enough to cover the entire globe.
 The PAX organization inherited the still-working system and uses it to dispatch their teams of troubleshooters.